bjohas/google-docs-helper-menu/README.md

 From my post on zotero-dev:

-I've some some further playing with Google Apps script, towards a "poor mans" integration of Zotero and Google docs (via scannable cite).
+I've done some some further playing with Google Apps script, towards a "poor man's" integration of Zotero and Google docs (via scannable cite).
 Let me say up front that while what I have works for me, it's for a fairly specific use case, that may not be useful for everybody.
 It's mainly to implement a scannable cite workflow in Google docs, that's acceptable to my collaborators.

 What I've done is to add a custom menu to Google documents, that will convert a scannable cite "{| ABC ||||zg...}" into a link (with text ABC) and the url pointing to zotero.org, with the actual scannable cite packed into a parameter.
 This makes the scannable cite neater, and helps you find the item on zotero.org if you want to check the reference.
 (At the moment, links actually appear as {{ ABC }} with the "{{" and "}}" in a 5pt font.
 But that can be changed by just looking for links and examining them.
 I also have a work around to use Zotero stand alone with Chrome, where links don't go to zotero.org, but open in Zotero stand alone instead.)